rails/rails/guides/source/migrations.md

 migration.

-Consider this example, where Alice and Bob are working on the same code base which contains a +Product+ model:
+Consider this example, where Alice and Bob are working on the same code base which contains a `Product` model:

 Bob goes on vacation.

-Alice creates a migration for the +products+ table which adds a new column and initializes it.
-She also adds a validation to the +Product+ model for the new column.
+Alice creates a migration for the `products` table which adds a new column and initializes it.
+She also adds a validation to the `Product` model for the new column.

 ```ruby